Aleeshakara/aleeshakara.github.io/README.md

 *	[GitHub Pages](https://pages.github.com)- Used to deploy
 * [Balsamiq](https://balsamiq.com/)- Used to create wireframes
 * [Google Fonts](https://fonts.google.com)- Fonts used
-* [Font Awesome](https://fontawesome.com/)- Used for the Socail Media icons
+* [Font Awesome](https://fontawesome.com/)- Used for the Social Media icons
-* [Google Developer Tools](https://developers.google.com/web/tools/chrome-devtools/open)- Used to inspect the codes used and view to make changes
+* [Google Developer Tools](https://developers.google.com/web/tools/chrome-devtools/open)- Used to inspect the codes used
 * [Javascript](https://www.javascript.com/)- Used to support style
 * [Autoprefixer](https://autoprefixer.github.io/)- Used to parse the CSS and add vendor prefixes